XinnuoXu/CVAE_Dial_CGate/README.md

 ## Quickstart <br />
 ### Step1: Download the OpenSubtitles dataset <br />
-This code is based on OpenSubtitles dataset.
+This code is based on OpenSubtitles dataset [Automatic Turn Segmentation for Movie & TV Subtitles](http://www.diva-portal.org/smash/get/diva2:1034694/FULLTEXT01.pdf).
+To get the data, contact the authors [Pierre Lison](https://github.com/plison).
 You should unzip the datset and name it as `opensubtitles` and put it in

 ```
 data/filter/